 - Breaking and entering, theft, larceny.

-If you do a criminal records check, usually won’t find if they has had any:
+If you do a criminal records check, usually won’t find if they have had any:

 - Tickets for speeding.